MyCryptoCoins/Helium/doc/build-unix.md

-# SatoriCoin build instructions for Unix/Linux
+# HeliumCoin build instructions for Unix/Linux

 Copyright (c) 2009-2012 Bitcoin Developers
 Distributed under the MIT/X11 software license, see the accompanying